loadsys/CakePHP-Shell-Scripts/README.md

 Need to talk about the consequences and delays in how changes to this repo affect script runs in projects that include it.

-For example, take a project that has already included this repo as a submodule but hasn't been updated for a while (and we've made changes to this bin repo).
+For example, take a project that has already included this repo as a submodule but hasn't been updated for a while (and we've made changes to this bin repo in the meantime).
 When that project runs `bin/update` to update the staging copy of the app, it will be the "stale" version of bin/update that executes.
 That version of bin/update will eventually trigger a `git submodule update`, which might pull in changes to _itself_-- but too late for the current runtime.

 The bigger issue is that if a change to a bin/ script happens DURING the run of the stale `update` script as a result of the included `git submodules update` call, and the changes to that dependency script are incompatible with the stale version of `update`, the run will fail in unpredictable ways.